-A vocabulary is a collection of terminological entries, each including a designation, in the form of one or more terms (the first one being the preferred term, and all other ones - if any - are the admitted terms: in this vocabulary we do not distinguish between preferred and admitted terms), and a definition, possibly together with notes and examples.
-Each entry of a vocabulary defines a concept, where indeed a definition is the representation of a concept by a descriptive statement which serves to differentiate it from related concepts (excerpted and adapted from (ISO 1087-1:2000, Terminology work - Vocabulary - Part 1: Theory and application)).
+A vocabulary is a collection of terminological entries, each including a designation, in the form of one or more terms (the first one being the preferred term, and all other ones - if any - are the admitted terms: for the sake of simplicity in this Vocabulary we do not distinguish between preferred and admitted terms), and a definition, possibly together with notes and examples.
+Each entry of a vocabulary defines a concept, where indeed a definition is the representation of a concept by a descriptive statement which serves to differentiate it from related concepts (excerpted and adapted from (ISO 1087-1:2000)).

-While there are a few types of definitions, intentional definitions are the preferred ones and should be used whenever possible as they most clearly reveal the characteristics of a concept within a concept system.
-An intentional definition has a well-defined structure: it specifies the superordinate concept immediately above the concept under definition, followed by the delimiting characteristic(s) (excerpted and adapted from (ISO 704:2009, Terminology work - Principles and methods)).
+While there are a few types of definitions, intensional definitions are the preferred ones and should be used whenever possible as they most clearly reveal the characteristics of a concept within a concept system.
+An intensional definition has a well-defined structure: it specifies the superordinate concept immediately above the concept under definition, followed by the delimiting characteristic(s) (excerpted and adapted from (ISO 704:2009)).